MingSun-Tse/Caffe_IncReg/README.md

 Go to the project folder, e.g., `compression_experiments/lenet5` for lenet5, then run `cat weights/*prune.txt | grep app` you will see the pruning and retraining course.

-## Detailed explanation of the options in solver.prototxt
-- target_reg:
-- IF_eswpf:

 ## License and Citation

 Caffe is released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).